Best Prime Early Access Sale deals under $50

 Aooshine Touch Control Lamp: 20% off

-If you’ve ever fumbled for the switch on a bedside lamp at night, you know how frustrating it can be to turn it on or off.
-This model operates with just a quick tap on the base, so you can have light or darkness with zero hassles.
+If you’ve ever fumbled for the switch on a bedside lamp at night, you know how frustrating it can be turning it on or off.
+This model operates with just a quick tap on the base, so you can have light or darkness with zero hassels.

 Sold by Amazon